 In its simplest form, Account Based Marketing(ABM) is a marketing which based on account, existing or prospective.
 It is commonly done by enterprise-level sales organizations.

 ABM is inherently a form of tactical business marketing.
 An organization takes an individual prospect or customer account.
-These are companies and not individuals that is treated separately as a market of its own.
+These are companies and not individuals that are treated separately as a market of its own.
 ABM is particularly helpful for business with multiple stakeholders or buyers.

 1. Email list-based Account-based Marketing(ABM):